PHARMACY BENEFIT COVERAGE GUIDELINE

 Medical Necessity Exception Criteria for Closed Formulary Benefits and for Dispense as Written (DAW) Exception Reviews

-*This policy is managed through the Pharmacy benefit.
+*This coverage is managed through the Pharmacy benefit.

 Closed formulary benefits normally do not provide coverage for nonformulary (nonpreferred) drugs; however, in certain clinical situations, adequate pharmacotherapy may not be provided by prescribing a formulary drug.

-Coverage of a brand name drug that has a generic equivalent (dispense as written [DAW]) without requiring the member to pay the difference in cost between the brand and the generic may be considered medically necessary when the prescriber has documented an adequate trial of the generic equivalent product and:
+Coverage of a brand name drug that has a generic equivalent (dispense as written [DAW]) without requiring the member to pay the difference in cost between the brand and the generic may be considered medically necessary when medical records are submitted documenting any of the following:

 When an exception to the DAW rule is approved based on medical necessity, the member must still pay the appropriate prescription copay or coinsurance for the brand product, according to the member’s formulary benefit.
 Other applicable benefit requirements, such as step therapy edits, are not waived by this exception and must be reviewed separately.